 Another new venture in 1987 was a series of Scene Guides, starting naturally with London Scene, which went through several editions, but expanding also to cover Paris, Northern England, Scotland, Ireland, Italy, Thailand, Berlin, Amsterdam, New York and Los Angeles.
 The late 1980s and early 1990s also saw quite number of practical titles, such as Living With HIV, Trouble With the Law, How To Be a Happy Homosexualand Being Lesbian.

 Richard had been increasingly unwell for a year, and in 1988 was diagnosed as HIV-positive.
-For the next two years he was intermittently in St Mary’s hospital, where the Broderick ward was devoted entirely to AIDS patients.
+For the next two years he was intermittently in the Middlesex Hospital, where the Broderip ward was devoted entirely to AIDS patients.
 Until the end of 1990 he was still able to maintain an editorial presence, but we took on Ben Goldstein to help with the fiction list.
 Richard died on 30 March 1991, just before his fortieth birthday.

 Despite medical advances, AIDS continued its ravages in the gay community well into the 1990s.
 But our community’s response to the pandemic had won admiration, and acceptance of homosexuality significantly strengthened after the setbacks of the Thatcher years.
 Princess Diana set the new tone with her regular visits to AIDS patients.
 In the book trade, mainstream publishers were now less inhibited to enter the new space that Gay Men’s Press had opened up.
 In our early years, several authors already published by commercial houses came over to us because they wanted to write on explicitly gay themes.
 Ten years later, young authors who might previously have gravitated naturally to us could seek greater success in the mainstream without restricting themselves.
 Despite Richard’s death, we continued to produce good fiction titles.
 But without the prestige he had built up, and in a more competitive milieu, the momentum on this side tended to falter.